HTTPArchive/almanac.httparchive.org/src/content/en/2019/caching.md

   <a href="/static/images/2019/16_Caching/fig6.png" class="fig-mobile">
     <img src="/static/images/2019/16_Caching/fig6.png" width="600" aria-labelledby="fig6-caption">
   </a>
   <div id="fig6-caption" class="visually-hidden">A stacked bar chart showing the split of not cacheable, cached more than 0 seconds and cached for only 0 seconds by type for mobile.
-A small, but significant porpotion are not cachable and this goes up to 50% for HTML, most have caching greater and 0 and a smaller amount has a 0 TTL</div>
+A small, but significant proportion are not cacheable and this goes up to 50% for HTML, most have caching greater and 0 and a smaller amount has a 0 TTL</div>
   <figcaption>Figure 6.
 Distribution of cacheability by content type for mobile.</figcaption>
 </figure>